harikvpy/python-articles/web-frameworks/article.md

 - Provide access to the data & manipulate them through a well defined interface
 - Deliver the latest application code as JavaScript bundles

-The JavaScript bundles run in the browser fetching essential data from the server and building an HTML user interface for the user.
-This HTML is then injected into the browser window resulting in the application UI and allows the user to interact with the app.
-When user invokes an application feature or triggers an action (like clicking a button or a link or entering a value into a text field), the relevant code goes on to build a new interface (or modifies the existing UI) by composing new HTML fragments and injecting them into the browser's view.
+The JavaScript bundles contain the entire application code and run in the browser fetching essential data from the server and building an HTML user interface for the user.
+This HTML is then injected into the browser window resulting in the application UI.
+When user invokes an application feature or triggers an action (like clicking a button or a link or entering a value into a text field), the relevant code goes on to build a new interface (or modifies the existing one) by composing new HTML fragments and injecting them into the browser's view.
 This process goes on endlessly until the user quits the app.

 This mechanism completely removes the logic of building the HTML response for a given request from the server.
 Server only has to provide a means to access the data & in cases where the data needs to be changed, validation of the inputs before changing it.
-Of course the server also incorporates the business logic (such as cascading effects on related data) of what happens when data is thus modified.
+The server also incorporates the business logic (such as cascading effects on related data) of what happens when data is thus modified.

 An added benefit of using JavaScript frontend frameworks is that it allows clear separation between frontend & backend code bases.
 This has other couple of significant consequences.

-One if allows development of these two to progress independently of each other as long as the interface remains the same.
-More importantly, this model allows organizations to hire independent developers with specialized skills suiting the domain thereby achieving higher code quality and programmer productivity.
+Firstly, it allows development of these two to progress independently of each other as long as the interface remains the same.

+Secondly, this model allows organizations to hire independent developers with specialized skills suiting the domain thereby achieving higher code quality and programmer productivity.

 Lastly, pure JavaScript based frontends can be written in such a way that it can be converted into a mobile app with minimal effort.
-And such mobile apps can be deployed in both Android and iOS platforms, from a single code base again with minimal platform specific code.
+And such mobile apps can be deployed in both Android and iOS platforms, from a single code base with minimal additional effort to handle platform specific vagaries.

 ## Conclusion
 I hope this article gave you an insight into way the web has evolved to result in what we have today.
 This is by no means complete and overlooks a key trend -- mechanisms for live interaction via browser.
 By mechanism for live interaction, I'm referring to features such as live chat and streaming.
 Both these features require data to be pushed by the server to the client, after the client initiates a request expressing interest in the data.
 If time permits, we will explore this in a little bit more detail in one of the future articles.

-Also, how would two other key recent technological innovations that are vogue now(AI & VR) affect the web?
-Like in biology, it is too risky to make predictions on evolution.
-A smarter approach would be to sit, watch and adapt with it.